galaxyproject/training-material/topics/transcriptomics/tutorials/droplet-quantification-preprocessing/tutorial.md

 Let's go back and tweak parameters, re-running the tool with a looser threshold minimum.

-> ### {% icon details %} Decision-time - UMI count lower bound
+> ### {% icon details %} Working in a group?
+Decision-time!
-> If you are working in a group, you can now divvy up a decision here with one control and the rest varied numbers so that you can compare results throughout the tutorials.
+> If you are working in a group, you can now divvy up a decision here with one *control* and the rest varied numbers so that you can compare results throughout the tutorials.
 > - Variable: **UMI count lower bound**
 > - Control:  `5`
 > - Everyone else: Consider the droplet barcode rank plots and choose (different) appropriate lower bounds.